WSP Global: Origins of WSP

-Williams Sale Partnership was established in 1969 in England by Chris Cole and three other partners.
+Williams Sale Partnership was established in 1969 in England by Chris Cole, Geoffrey Williams, John Sale, and Geoffrey Middleton.
 In 1976, it was a founding member of the Building Services Research and Information Association (BSRIA).
 It was first listed on the London Stock Exchange in 1987.

-In the 1990s, the company expanded at home and overseas forming WSP Asia in 1995, incorporating T P O'Sullivan and Partners in 1997, acquiring US practices Cantor Seinuk and Flack + Kurtz in 2000, as well as buying Jacobson & Widmark (J&W) in Sweden in 2001 (J&W was founded in 1938), LT Consultants Oyj and EMP Projects Oyj in Finland in 2003 and, PHB Group in the UAE in 2005.
+In the 1990s, the company expanded both domestically and internationally, forming WSP Asia in 1995, incorporating Graham Group and T P O'Sullivan and Partners in 1997, acquiring US practices Cantor Seinuk and Flack + Kurtz in 2000, as well as buying Jacobson & Widmark (J&W) in Sweden in 2001 (J&W was founded in 1938), LT Consultants Oyj and EMP Projects Oyj in Finland in 2003 and PHB Group in the UAE in 2005.

 Genivar

-After acquiring three firms and geographical expansion in 1993, the name of the Canadian firm GBGM was changed to Genivar Inc.
+After acquiring three firms and expanding geographically in 1993, the name of the Canadian firm GBGM was changed to Genivar Inc.

 In August 2011, Genivar Inc. and Montreal-based architectural firm ARCOP announced an alliance.